hernanmanrique/hernanmanrique.github.io/research/research.md

 location: "City, Country"
 ---

-Please find an overview of some of my current research here
+Please find an overview of some of my previous and current research here:

 ## Between conservation and extraction: Addressing socioecological dynamics of illicit economies and opportunities for rural development in Protected Areas of the Peruvian Amazon (2021-2025)